 - Sulfur Dioxide

-The PPACG Board and staff are assisted by the Air Quality Technical Committee, which advises us on air-quality issues, goals, plans, and programs, and aids in the development and review of regional air-quality plans.
-Meetings are on an as-needed basis and are open to the public.
+The PPACG Board and staff are assisted by the Air Quality Technical Committee, which advises the Board on air-quality issues, goals, plans, and programs, and aids in the development and review of regional air-quality plans.
+Meetings are on a monthly or as-needed basis and are open to the public.

 Ozone is the air-quality pollutant of most concern in the Pikes Peak region.
 It causes a number of harmful effects on the respiratory system, particularly for children and people with asthma and pulmonary diseases.
-Made up of nitrogen oxides and volatile organic compounds, ozone is very dependent on weather and meteorological conditions, with the highest concentrations usually measured during the summer months.
+Ozone formation is very dependent on weather and meteorological conditions, with the highest concentrations usually measured during the summer months.
 A component of smog, ozone is not emitted directly as a pollutant, but forms when sunlight causes a chemical reaction between nitrogen oxides and volatile organic compounds.
 Nitrogen oxide is emitted from vehicles, power plants, and other sources of combustion.
 Volatile organic compounds come from vehicle emissions, gasoline vapor, dry cleaners, refineries, factories, and other sources.

-The Environmental Protection Agency sets a standard for maximum ozone in the air; currently, it is 70 parts per billion, down from the previous acceptable level of 75 ppb, set in 2008.
-Air quality in the region is monitored year-round at two monitoring stations, both located along the foothills where ozone concentrations are usually the highest.
-Ozone concentrations in 2014 and 2015 are the lowest recorded values in the past decade, and the Pikes Peak region is expected to remain in compliance with the standard.
+The U.S. Environmental Protection Agency sets a standard for maximum ozone in the air; currently, it is 70 parts per billion.
+Air quality in the region is monitored year-round at two monitoring stations, one in Manitou Springs and one on the U.S. Air Force Academy where ozone concentrations are usually the highest.

 PPACG works with local communities and stakeholders to address water-quality concerns throughout the region, and is responsible for reviewing applications for new and modified wastewater-treatment facilities.
 Staff also works with various local and statewide groups to update water-quality policies and standards.